Purpose

 Information for Parents & Educational Leaders

-Parents, before you let your child play tackle football you should know that the following are possible consequences.
+Before you let your child play tackle football, you should know that the following are possible consequences.
 Click each card to read the full evidence.

 There has been a lot of talk about concussions, but did you know that a person can acquire the brain disease CTE without getting a concussion?
-Scientists believe it is caused by repetitive sub-concussions caused by minor hits which occur on most every play in football.
+Scientists believe it is caused by repetitive sub concussions caused by minor hits that occur on almost every play in football.

 Dr. Bennet Omalu